 Loaded with books, school supplies, winter coats and shoes they brought with them from the States, the arrival of the Gusties and Companions must have looked like Santa Claus to the staff and students at Pama P.S.

-students and teachers, snapping hundreds of photos (and sharing the images) of students and classrooms, demonstrating instruments, making new friends.
+What followed was a total disruption of the school day as the entourage wandered through the school, visiting with the students and teachers, snapping hundreds of photos (and sharing the images) of students and classrooms, demonstrating instruments, making new friends.
 An emotion-filled visit ended with a mix of sadness and joy and it’s difficult to say who received the greater gift at Pama P.S. this morning.

 One suspicion, however, was confirmed.
 Even razor wire can’t stop a Gustie on a mission.